 Start building a clean credit history

-Even with that down payment saved you’ll still need to secure a mortgage.
-Lenders like to see a good income and savings in the bank but they can still deny you a mortgage if your credit history is bad.
-Stay on top of all your college loans and credit cards and if you’re behind aim to get caught up as fast as you can.
-But don’t mistake a clean credit history for an empty credit history.
+Even with that down payment saved, you’ll still need to secure a mortgage.
+Lenders like to see a good income and savings in the bank, but they can even deny you a mortgage if your credit history is terrible.
+Stay on top of all your college loans and credit cards, and if you’re behind, aim to get caught up as fast as you can.
+But don’t mistake a clean credit history for empty credit history.
 Without any loans, you won’t have a credit history or any way to prove you can (or can’t) keep up with payments.
 In short, pay your bills.
 If you also need to rebuild your credit score, then start taking steps towards that end as well.
-Those with a credit score above 700 will qualify for the lowest rates while the very lowest is available for those above 750.
+Those with a credit score above 700 will qualify for the lowest rates while the very most economical is available for those above 750.